 Tips on how to frequently review your financial plan

-Here are some tips to help you check up on your financial plans.
+Now that you're aware of how to create a financial plan, here are some tips to help you check up on your goals.

 1. Establish a routine